Plotting#

 Summary#

-This chapter introduces the Matplotlib library, which we used to replicate two figures a Zipf plot.
+This chapter introduces Pyplot, which is part of the Matplotlib library.
+We used to replicate two figures and make a Zipf plot.
 These examples demonstrate the most common elements of data visualization, including lines and markers, values and labels on the axes, a legend and a title.
 The Zipf plot also shows the power of plotting data on logarithmic scales.